NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 2. Put the symbol at the origin (in the left-hand pane of the device editing window)
 3. Choose a sensible name for the device.
 The guidelines for symbols generally apply here as well.
 4. When you create variants in the device, give them descriptive names.
 For instance, for 10Ohm, 0805 resistor, “-100R-0805” would be good name.
 Avoid having an unnamed variant unless there is really only ever going to be one variant.
 5. Be selective about what information you put in the variant name.
 The size, value (resistance, capacitance, color, etc.), is a good idea.
-The part number is a good choice because it's not human-undestandable.
-Basically, you should only include information that will be useful to you when selecting which variant to use.
+You should only include information that will be useful to you when selecting which variant to use.
 6. Make sure to connect the symbol pins to package pins correctly.
 Check it, check it again, have your partner check it.
 This is a common source of hard-to-find bugs.
 7. Set the “Value” radio button appropriately.
 Things like resistors and capacitors naturally have a value (i.e., a resistance or a capacitance), others, like the microcontroller, do not.
 If you set the value radio button, your schematic symbol should include ">NAME" in layer `Names`.
 8. Set the prefix appropriately: “R” for resistor, “Q” for mosfets, “U” for ICs, “D” for diodes, etc. This is what Eagle will start the reference designator with (e.g., “R1”, “Q2”).